Usamaaaaa/IVMS-TEST/README.md

 How to Run this Project.
 Data Base

-I have created a Local Database for this Project.
-In order to GET Product Data from Apis
-You need to have a Local db and I have used Sql Server Mangamenet Studio.
+I have created a Local Database for this Project.In order to GET Product Data from Apis You need to have a Local db and I have used Sql Server Mangamenet Studio.

 Open Sql Server Management Studio.
 Connect to the Server